-These regulations are referenced in the appropriate sections of the manual.
+These regulations are referenced in the appropriate sections of the Manual.

-As previously noted, equipment operating procedures and manuals provided by the manufacturers or suppliers have been integrated into the GSH maintenance system, and are maintained in the Love Canal File Room in the Administration Building.
-As-built drawings for various sections of the site are also on file in the Love Canal File Room.
+As previously noted, equipment operating procedures and manuals provided by the manufacturers or suppliers have been integrated into the GSH maintenance system and are maintained in the Love Canal File Room in the Administration Building.
+As-built drawings for various sections of the Site are also on file in the Love Canal File Room.

-A thorough review and understanding of this manual and other designated reports is essential for safe, environmentally sound, efficient operation of the facility.
+A thorough review and understanding of this Manual and other designated reports is essential for safe, environmentally sound, efficient operation of the facility.
 Designated reports consist of the following:

-- Love Canal Landfill Collection and Aqueous Phase Liquid (APL) Treatment System Operation and Maintenance Manual (this O&M Manual) - Love Canal Long Term Monitoring Manual - Health and Safety Plan - Integrated Contingency Plan including an Emergency Response Plan
+- Love Canal Landfill Collection and Aqueous Phase Liquid (APL) Treatment System Operation and Maintenance Manual (this O&M Manual). - Sampling Manual, Love Canal Site, Long-Term Groundwater Monitoring Program. - Health and Safety Plan. - Integrated Contingency Plan including an Emergency Response Plan.

-This O&M Manual will be updated as significant modifications are made to the system.
-A formal internal review of the Love Canal Collection and Leachate Treatment System will be performed a minimum of every five years.
-Revisions of the manual will be distributed to the Site and appropriate operating personnel.
+This O&M Manual will be updated as significant modifications are made to the system and reviewed on an annual basis.
+A formal internal review of the Love Canal Collection and Leachate Treatment System will be performed a minimum of every 5 years.
+Revisions of the Manual will be distributed to the Site and appropriate operating personnel.
+Additionally, an updated O&M Manual will be submitted to the NYSDEC following any significant modifications to the system and after the completion of every five-year review.